mourjo/procrustes/README.md

 1. Grafana on localhost:80
 2. Statsd on localhost:8125

+The clients can work without Grafana or Statsd, however, it is useful to have those visualisations.

 Additionally, the servers themselves start a JMX server for the demo clients to dynamically control how long a route should take (to simulate a downstream dependency becoming slow).